SuyashLakhotia/UniversityNotes/CZ 3005 - Artificial Intelligence/Artificial Intelligence Part II.md

 #### Refutation
 - Resolution by refutation is proof by contradiction.
 	- To prove P to be true, assume it to be false and prove a contradiction.
+	- Infer sentences using this new refuted sentence.
+If a sentence &alpha; is inferred when &not;&alpha; has already been proven or exists in the KB, there is contradiction.
+	- Hence, P is not false.
 - Resolution by refutation is simple, sound and complete.
 - Resolution with refutation is guaranteed to find a solution.